This year for our Christmas Party we are going to be having a Las Posadas Celebration.

 We will actually start our night with this celebration.

-We will meet up at the church, but the doors will be locked.
-Our students will have to gather outside and wait.
+We will meet up at the front doors of Ridgeview Elementary, the doors will be locked.
+Our students will have to gather outside and wait (There will be hot chocolate available).
 At 7:05pm we will pass out the cookies the church has brought for our neighbors and walk throughout the neighborhood passing them out.
-We will eventually walk to the church where we will have a reading, a prayer, and a meal.
+We will eventually walk to the church where we will have a reading, a prayer, and a party.